sammachin/node-red-contrib-herokupg/README.md

 # node-red-contrib-herokupg
-Node-red-contrib-postgrestor :space_invader: is a [**Node-RED**](http://nodered.org/) node allowing basic access to [**Postgres**](https://www.postgresql.org/) :elephant: database.
+Node-red-contrib-herokupg  is a [**Node-RED**](http://nodered.org/) node allowing basic access to [**Postgres**](https://www.postgresql.org/) :elephant: database.

-This fork has been modified to use a postgres URL as the connection details specifically the format used by the Heroku addon
+This is a fork of the [postgrestor](https://github.com/andreabat/node-red-contrib-postgrestor) that has been modified to use a postgres URL as the connection details specifically the format used by the Heroku addon suplied in an environment varible.

 Pass them as a parameter array  ***params** of the msg object.